 The aim of digital staff passports is to support an adaptable and agile workforce that will move seamlessly between providers enabled by a digital passport allowing data to transfer securely between different employers and into their respective workforce systems automatically, further safeguarding patients.
 Ultimately, it is envisaged that NHS staff will hold a verified record of their professional registration, employment history, training, and skills, leading to a much better experience when moving between health and social care organisations.
 Organisations should be able to spend less time onboarding new staff and focus more on value added activities and better talent management, not just within individual organisations but across the wider NHS and health and care sector.
 In parallel, NHSX are developing the digital passport technology so that it can also be used to sign on to clinical and workforce systems, as authorised, and even as the building and facilities access pass, thereby reducing time spent logging into systems or issuing building passes.

-Further to the Secretary of State for Health and Social Care’s consultation outcome paper on Busting Bureaucracy which stated an ‘ambition for all (Doctors in Training) to have access to staff passports in 2021/22, our joint aim with NHSE/I and NHSX is to ‘design, develop and deliver a private Beta version of the Digital Staff Passport for Doctors in Training’ by end of March 2022.
-There will be an initial private launch of this strategic staff passport that will invite expressions for a limited number of (potentially) early adopters to test the new product, before making it available to the broader audience, i.e., all 53,000 doctors in training.
+Further to the Secretary of State for Health and Social Care’s consultation outcome paper on Busting Bureaucracy which stated an ‘ambition for all (Doctors in Training) to have access to staff passports in 2021/22, our joint aim with NHSE/I and NHSX is to design, develop and deliver a sustainable version of the Digital Staff Passport for Doctors in Training and to support temporary staff movements in the first instance by August 2022.
+There will be an initial private launch of this strategic staff passport for a limited number of (potentially) early adopters to test the new product, before making it available to the broader audience, i.e., all 53,000 doctors in training.

 Work to Date